PeTPPPP/TSUI/README.md

-    The columns to encode by numerical values are as follows:
+    The columns encoded by numerical values are:
     - reac202104_utf_EN_final.txt
       - AdverseEventPreferredTerm
       - Outcome